Retention Charges

 Invoicing Behavior

-For immediate billing, a single new invoice will be created with the following:
+For immediate billing, a single new invoice will be created which will include all retention charges created as part of the cancellation or reinstatement transaction pricing.

 Generated early invoices will include all retention charges scheduled for the next invoice when invoiceThroughTime is used.